mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-04-21-drawing-faces.md

 The basic idea here is to sketch in all the dark spots around the eyes, nose, and mouth.
 If you're using my skin color palette from earlier you'll want to select one of the darks in the second row.

-{% figure caption:"The areas you'll want to focus on first are the pupils, upper eyelids, nostrils, and the crevices found around the lips." class:"half" %}
+{% figure caption:"The areas you'll want to focus on first are the pupils, upper eyelids, nostrils, and the crevices found around the lips." class:"gallery-2-col" %}
 [![refining facial features](/assets/images/paper-53-face-contour-refine.jpg)](/assets/images/paper-53-face-contour-refine-lg.jpg)
 [![refining facial features](/assets/images/paper-53-face-contour-refine-2.jpg)](/assets/images/paper-53-face-contour-refine-2-lg.jpg)
 {% endfigure %}